tecdevel/SRE-ITEMS/What happens.rst

         Retrieve main (index) page

-Is it a URL or a search term?
+6.Is it a URL or a search term?
 -----------------------------

 When no protocol or valid domain name is given the browser proceeds to feed